-There are different types of courses that you can select to study in Years 11 and 12.
+There are different types of courses that you can select to study in Years 11 and 12 - Board Developed Courses and Board Endorsed Courses.

-NESA Developed Courses
+NESA

 The NSW Educational Standards Authority (NESA) was established in 2017 to serve government and non-government schools in the development of school education for Years K-12.
 It provides educational leadership by developing a quality curriculum and awarding secondary school credentials, the Record of School Achievement (RoSA), and the Higher School Certificate.
-The majority of courses available for study in the HSC have been developed by NESA.
-NESA has written a syllabus and supporting material for each subject.